Custom domains

 • Workload → Deployments → midsummer → Add Sidecar — add the celery-certmgr container with the same image + celery -A midsummer worker -Q certmgr command

-• Storage → PersistentVolumeClaims — create the midsummer-letsencrypt PVC (1Gi, do-block-storage)
+• Storage → PersistentVolumeClaims — create the midsummer-letsencrypt and midsummer-acme-webroot PVCs (1Gi each, RWX — nfs-rwx-storage or longhorn, see Step 3; NOT do-block-storage)

 • Service Discovery → Services — ensure the midsummer service exposes port 8443